Hope 4 Justice performance

 For a new Lewisham

-Involving over 1,000 young people, including students from 26 local schools, Hope 4 Justice weaves together music, choreography and spoken word in two mass protest performances about the climate emergency.
+Involving over 1,000 young people, including students from 26 local schools, Hope 4 Justice wove together music, choreography and spoken word in two mass protest performances about the climate emergency.

 Created and produced by Trinity Laban in collaboration with leading artists and local young people, the socially-engaged project was a key part of the Mayor’s London Borough of Culture 2022 celebrations and was performed in Mountsfield Park on Saturday 18 June 2022.

 An urgent and powerful call to action on the climate emergency Hope 4 Justice highlights issues such as air quality, the ‘throw-away’ culture, housing inequality through compelling, multilayered performances of music, dance and spoken word.

 A thousand-strong choir of primary school children will sing a series of newly composed songs by Mercury Prize nominated composer, singer and multi-instrumentalist ESKA, imploring their communities to take action.

 100 young dancers, including members of Bellingham Dances and TL ‘s Youth Dance Company, will perform choreography led by Lead Choreographer and Trinity Laban alum, Sarah Golding, and Associate Choreographer Waddah Sinada, exploring their connection to the climate emergency.

 Local teenagers will contribute spoken word interludes, mentored by writer and former Young Poet Laureate for London Cecilia Knapp, questioning how we want the world to be in the future.

 you let your dome roam